-Behind on School Work/ Homework-If students are behind on school work teachers will communicate with the family about what they are falling behind on.
-Make a plan for them to catch up outside of school.
-If it becomes a chronic problem and we believe that work expectations are appropriate, we will meet with the family to develop a plan together to get the student back on track.
-Recess time should only be used if all parties agree it is necessary and appropriate for the given situation.
+Behind on School Work

+If students are behind on school work, teachers will be in touch with families to discuss and help make a plan for them to catch up outside of school.
+If it becomes a chronic problem, teachers will meet with the family to develop a plan together to get the student back on track.
+Recess time will only be used to help make up work if all parties agree it is necessary and appropriate for the given situation.

-Unsafe Behavior or Not Following Rules Outside-If students are unsafe or not following the rules outside, they will take some "thinking time".
-We will ensure they understand why they have been asked to sit out and try to make "thinking time" brief (no longer than 5 minute chunks).
-Some students may even use standing or walking "thinking time" so they can move their bodies.
-If recess issues become chronic and a student is being asked to sit out or take "thinking time" often, teachers will inform the family and make a behavior plan to address what is at the heart of the issue.
-Losing significant amounts of recess time is not good for anyone.
+Unsafe or Not Following Rules Outside

+If students are acting unsafe or not following the rules outside, they may take a brief "thinking time".
+If recess issues become chronic and a student is being asked to sit out or take "thinking time" often, a behavior plan will be put in place to address what is at the heart of the issue.

-Positive Classroom Discipline Methods
+Positive Classroom Discipline and Communication Methods